cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ## Context

 The current transaction dissemination protocol of the mempool sends each received transaction to all the peers a node is connected to, except for the sender.
+In case transactions were received via RPC, they are broadcasted to all connected peers.
 While resilient to Byzantine attacks, this type of transaction gossiping is causing a lot of network traffic and nodes receiving duplicate transactions very frequently.